Esri/i3s-spec/profiles/pointclouds/docs/label.md

-# I3S Point Cloud layer: labels
+# I3S point cloud scene layer: labels

 Optionally, the statistics document may contain labeling information for the attribute values.